What Is Cycle Inventory and How to Manage It?

 Cycle inventory is sometimes confused with cycle count, another inventory management term that is used to describe the stocktaking practice where only a part of the total inventory is counted at once.

 Cycle count contrasts with traditional physical inventory counting.
 During the latter, operations are put on hold in the facility to go through the whole inventory and count it.
 A cycle count is much less disruptive – certain parts of inventory are counted at a time, with operations continuing without stoppage.

-Cycle count is often used together with ABC analysis that helps prioritize items by their value, and thereby giving an indication of which items should be counted more frequently and which items should get less attention.
+Cycle count is often used together with ABC analysis which helps prioritize items by their value, thereby giving an indication of which items should be counted more frequently and which items should get less attention.